szn-cs/reference/[cs536, P6]  Code generator/README.md

     - If the left operand of "&&" evaluates to false, then the right operand is not evaluated (and the value of the whole expression is false); similarly, if the left operand of "||" evaluates to true, then the right operand is not evaluated (and the value of the whole expression is true).
     - for all of the other binary operators, both operands are always evaluated.
   - Use Codegen.java class for generating template code.
-  - In C-- (as in C++ and Java), two string literals are considered equal if they contain the same sequence of characters. (e.g. "abc" == "abc" is true)
+  - [NOT REQUIRED] ~In C-- (as in C++ and Java), two string literals are considered equal if they contain the same sequence of characters. (e.g. "abc" == "abc" is true)~
+  - `seq` opcode useful for ints and bools comparison
   - Boolean values should be output as 1 for true and 0 for false.
 Boolean values should also be input using 1 for true and 0 for false.

 # Tasks:
-- [ ] write codeGen method for various types of AST nodes.
+- [x] write codeGen method for various types of AST nodes.
 - [x] main program:
   - [x] compiler phase errors.
   - [x] code generator should wirte code to file named by 2nd cli arg.
   - [x] remove unparse call and reporting.
   - [x] initialize Codegen class's PrintWriter p with output file.
-- [ ] To allow SPIM simulator to recognize main function:
+- [x] To allow SPIM simulator to recognize main function:
   - [NOTE REQUIED ANYMORE] ~add `__start:` to main preamble on line after `main:`~
-  - [ ] function exit for main: instead of `jr $ra` issue a syscall to exit with:
+  - [x] function exit for main: instead of `jr $ra` issue a syscall to exit with:
         ```
         li $v0, 10
         syscall